-Long Term Ratings Short Term Ratings Highest credit quality.
+Long Term Ratings Short Term Ratings AAA Highest credit quality.
 Lowest expectation of credit risk.
-Indicate exceptionally strong capacity for timely payment of financial commitments A1+ The highest capacity for timely repayment.
-AAA A1 A strong capacity for timely repayment.
+Indicate exceptionally strong capacity for timely payment of financial commitments A1 + The highest capacity for timely repayment.
+A1 A strong capacity for timely repayment.
 AA+ AA AA- Very high credit quality.
 Very low expectation of credit risk.
 Indicate very strong capacity for timely payment of financial commitments.
 This capacity is not significantly vulnerable to foreseeable events.
 A2 A satisfactory capacity for timely repayment.
 This may be susceptible to adverse changes in business, economic, or financial conditions.
-A+ A A- High credit quality.
+A + High credit quality.
 Low expectation of credit risk.
-The capacity for timely payment of financial commitments is considered strong.
-This capacity may, nevertheless, be vulnerable to changes in circumstances or in economic conditions.
-A3 B C An adequate capacity for timely repayment.
+The capacity for timely payment of A3 An adequate capacity for timely repayment.
 Such capacity is susceptible to adverse changes in business, economic, or financial conditions.
-The capacity for timely repayment is more susceptible to adverse changes in business, economic, or financial conditions.
-An inadequate capacity to ensure timely repayment.
-BBB+ BBB BBB- Good credit quality.
+A A- financial commitments is considered strong.
+This capacity may, nevertheless, be vulnerable to changes in circumstances or in economic conditions. В to adverse changes in business, economic, or financial conditions.
+BBB+ C An inadequate capacity to ensure timely repayment.
+BBB Good credit quality.
 Currently a low expectation of credit risk.
 The capacity for timely payment of financial commitments is considered adequate, but adverse changes in circumstances and in economic conditions are more likely to impair this capacity.
-Short Term Ratings A1+ A1 A2 A3 B C AAA BB+ BB BB- Moderate risk.
+Short Term Ratings BBB- A1+ A1 A2 A3 B C BB+ BB BB- Moderate risk.
 Possibility of credit risk developing.
 There is a possibility of credit risk developing, particularly as a result of adverse economic or business changes over time; however, business or financial alternatives may be available to allow financial commitments to be met.
-Lon AA+ AA AA- A+ A B+ B B- High credit risk.
+Long Term Ratings AAA AAA AA- A+ A B+ B B- High credit risk.
 A limited margin of safety remains against credit risk.
 Financial commitments are currently being met; however, capacity for continued payment is contingent upon a sustained, favorable business and economic environment.
-Long Term Ratings A- BBB+ BBB BBB- BB+ CCC CC C Very high credit risk.
+A- BBB+ BBB- BB+ CCC CC C Very high credit risk.
 Substantial credit risk "CCC" Default is a real possibility.
 Capacity for meeting financial commitments is solely reliant upon sustained, favorable business or economic developments.
 "CC" Rating indicates that default of some kind appears probable.
 "C" Ratings signal imminent default.
-BB BB- B+ B B- D Obligations are currently in default.
+35 BB BB- B+ B B- D Obligations are currently in default.
 CCC CC C